mazigle/aitrace/README.md

 ## Remote Projects (Cursor SSH)

-When using Cursor's SSH remote development feature, ailog detects remote projects automatically.
+When using Cursor's SSH remote development feature, aitrace detects remote projects automatically.

 ### How It Works